mariweiss/mariweiss/README.md

 - 💻 Building desktop apps with Electron
 - 🔌 Interested in IoT and embedded systems
 - 🎨 Passionate about aesthetic and functional design
-- 📒 Studying quantum computers
+- ⚛️ Exploring quantum computing fundamentals (Qiskit, VQE, quantum circuits)

 ---